-Our next experiment evaluates the same workload with the default pseudo-LRU line replacement policy which is used by actual processor hardware.
-Figures 1.2(a) and 1.2(b) plot the estimated and actual cache occupancies over time, for mof and omnetpp respectively, using both the basic Estimate-M and extended Estimate-MH methods.
-Figures 1.2(c) and 1.2(d) present the absolute error between the actual and estimated values.
+Accuracy of basic Estimate-M method on a dual-core system with random line replacement policy Our next experiment evaluates the same workload with the default pseudo-LRU line replacement policy which is used by actual processor hardware.
+Figure 8.2(a) and (b) plot the estimated and actual cache occupancies over time, for mcf and omnetpp, respectively, using both the basic Estimate-M and extended Estimate-MH methods.
+Figure 8.2(c) and (d) present the absolute error between the actual and estimated values.
 The workloads in this experiment were selected to highlight the difference in accuracy between the two estimation methods, which generally agreed more closely for other workload pairings.
 In this case, the Estimate-M method is considerably less accurate, often showing a substantial discrepancy relative to the actual occupancies, especially during the interval between 8 and 18 seconds.
-On the other hand, the hit-adjusted Estimate-MH method, designed to better reflect LRU effects, is much more accurate, and tracks the actual occupancies fairly closely.
+On the other hand, the hit-adjusted Estimate-MH method, designed to better reflect LRU effects, is much more accurate and tracks the actual occupancies fairly closely.

-Two pairs of co-runners in dual-core systems: mcf vs. gcc, and omnetpp vs. perlbmk.

 The remaining experiments focus on the more accurate Estimate-MH method with various sets of co-running workloads.
-Figure 1.3 presents the results of two separate experiments with different co-running SPEC CPU2006 benchmarks with a dual-core configuration.
-Figures 1.3(a) and 1.3(b) show mcf running with gcc on the two cores; omnetpp and perlbmk are co-runners in Figures 1.3(c) and 1.3(d).
+Figure 8.3 presents the results of two separate experiments with different co-running SPEC CPU2006 benchmarks with a dual-core configuration.
+Figure 8.3(a) and (b) show mcf running with gcc on the two cores; omnetpp and perlbmk are co-runners in Figure 8.3(c) and (d).
 The estimated occupancies match the actual values very closely.

-Cache occupancy over time for four co-runners in a quad-core system.

-Figure 1.4 shows the cache occupancy over time for four different co-running benchmarks from the SPEC CPU2006 suite in a quad-core configuration.
+Figure 8.4 shows the cache occupancy over time for four different corunning benchmarks from the SPEC CPU2006 suite in a quad-core configuration.
 Although not shown, we also conducted similar experiments with other benchmarks from the SPEC CPU2000 and 2006 suites, achieving similar levels of accuracy between estimated and actual values.
 As with the dual-core results, experiments on a quad-core platform are of similar precision.
+We also evaluated the effectiveness of occupancy estimation in an over-